Najnomics/ZKOracle/README.md

 > **Foundry reference implementation:** All current contracts and tests live under `contracts/` (see
 > `contracts/src/ZKOracle.sol` and `contracts/test/ZKOracle.t.sol`).
 Run `pnpm install && forge test` from that directory
 > to compile against the Fhenix toolkit and execute the CoFHE-aware Foundry test suite.
+> Docker users can also boot `zcashd`, `lightwalletd`, the indexer, and Prometheus using `indexer/docker-compose.yml`.

 ### Smart Contract (Core)